aoldialup/OOPEngine/README.md

 Simple OOP-based game engine made in SFML.Net.

-This game keeps things simple and provides an interface to do all of your game development in one file.
+This game engine keeps things simple and provides an interface to do all of your game development in one file.

 ```cs